Kronk: Yeah. Weird...

-- Destination Defenestration: The punishment for Musicalis Interruptus—Kuzco stumbles over an old man who's too slow to get out of his way, "throwing off his groove" and causing his theme song to suffer a Record Needle Scratch.
+- Destination Defenestration: The punishment for Musicalis Interruptus—Kuzco stumbles over an old man who's too slow to get out of his way, "throwing off his groove" and causing his theme song to suffer a variation on Record Needle Scratch, in the form of screeching vehicle tires.
 A guard tosses the old man out a window in a routine sort of way.

 - Deus ex Machina:

 - Hilariously lampshaded:Kronk: Wow... what are the odds that trapdoor would lead me out here?

 - When Yzma (and the human-potion) are falling to their doom, she is rescued by a trampoline that happens to have been set up under her.